-The Priority Crossbar Decoder (Figure 20.4) assigns a priority to each I/O function, starting at the top with UART0.
+The Priority Crossbar Decoder (Figure 20.3) assigns a priority to each I/O function, starting at the top with UART0.
 When a digital resource is selected, the least-significant unassigned Port pin is assigned to that resource (excluding UART0, which is always at pins 4 and 5).
 If a Port pin is assigned, the Crossbar skips that pin when assigning the next selected resource.
 Additionally, the Crossbar will skip Port pins whose associated bits in the PnSKIP registers are set.
 The PnSKIP registers allow software to skip Port pins that are to be used for analog input, dedicated functions, or GPIO.

 Important Note on Crossbar Configuration: If a Port pin is claimed by a peripheral without use of the Crossbar, its corresponding PnSKIP bit should be set.
-This applies to P0.0 if VREF is used, P0.3 and/or P0.2 if the external oscillator circuit is enabled, P0.6 if the ADC or IDAC is configured to use the external conversion start signal (CNVSTR), and any selected ADC or Comparator inputs.
+This applies to P0.0 if VREF is used, P0.3 if the external oscillator circuit is enabled, P0.6 if the ADC or IDAC is configured to use the external conversion start signal (CNVSTR), and any selected ADC or Comparator inputs.
 The Crossbar skips selected pins as if they were already assigned, and moves to the next unassigned pin.
+Figure 20.3 shows the Crossbar Decoder priority with no Port pins skipped (P0SKIP, P1SKIP = 0x00); Figure 20.4 shows the Crossbar Decoder priority with the VPP (P0.2) and EXTCLK(P0.3) pins skipped (P0SKIP = 0x0C).